Cannabis POS + back office · one system

 See it from the budtender’s screen, the manager’s phone, and the owner’s laptop.

 30-minute demo.
-A register transaction, a manager write-up, a Form 941 — on the real product we run our own shops on.
-We scope, or say what fits better.
+A register transaction, a manager write-up, a Form 941 — on the real product.
+We scope it, or tell you what fits better.